 Because what you don’t know is infinitely larger than what you do know, the next step is figuring out what you should learn.
 Since time’s finite, there are lots of things you should NOT learn.
-The goal in this step is figuring out what area of your circle of competence gives you the best growth.
+The goal of this step is to figure out what area of your circle of competence gives you the best growth.

-Take your circle of competence from step two, above, and define the circle as narrowly as you possibly can.
-For example, “my circle of competence is in hiring, and building and leading creative digital content teams.”
+Take your circle of competence from step two above, and define the circle as narrowly as you possibly can.
+For example, “My circle of competence is in hiring, building, and leading creative digital content teams.”

-So, if my circle of competence is in digital marketing, but my highest point of leverage is in building teams, I probably shouldn’t learn how to design in adobe photoshop, or learning Java.
-I’m better off seeking skills that help me lever the teambuilding or operational side of “digital marketing”.
+So, if my circle of competence is in digital marketing, but my highest point of leverage is in building teams, I probably shouldn’t learn how to design in Adobe Photoshop or learn Java.
+I’m better off seeking skills that help me leverage the teambuilding or operational side of “digital marketing.”

 4. Identify the Skills You Need That’ll Make You More Valuable

-In the last step I said my highest point of leverages was investing.
-Within investing there are many skills that I could learn: risk management, making better decisions, charting, real estate investing, stock market investing, cryptocurrencies, hedging, etc.
+In the last step, I said my highest point of leverage was investing.
+Within investing, there are many skills that I could learn: risk management, making better decisions, charting, real estate investing, stock market investing, cryptocurrencies, hedging, etc.

 5. Create a Roadmap to Acquire These Skills